What are Dividends? Limited Company Dividends Explained

 These are the questions we'll be answering below:

-A dividend is a payment of profit that a limited company distributes to its shareholders.
+A dividend is a payment of profit that a limited company distributes to its shareholders as a reward for their investment.
+Dividends can be issued by companies of all sizes but are more common among established firms with stable earnings.

 This is the money remaining after all business expenses and liabilities, as well as outstanding taxes (including VAT and Corporation Tax) have been paid off.